openhab/openhab-addons/bundles/org.openhab.persistence.rrd4j/README.md

 ## Datasources

 For every persisted Item, a separate database file is created in the `userdata/persistence/rrd4j` folder.
-These database files are called datasources, which contain the archives of different granularities.
+These database files contain the archives of different granularities.

 By default, if `services/rrd4j.cfg` does not exist, or if an Item is not explicitly listed in a `<dsName>.items` property value in it, then the respective Item will be persisted according to the [default datasource settings](#default-datasource).